kirilcvetkov92/Path-planning/README.md

 * A trajectory is a sequence of states visited by the vehicle, parameterized by time and, most probably, velocity.
 * Trajectory planning or trajectory generation is the real-time planning of a vehicle’s move from one feasible state to the next, satisfying the car’s kinematic limits based on its dynamics and as constrained by the navigation mode.

+## Path planning in self driving cars

+### Trajectory generation :
+For each efficient target, we compute the corresponding trajectory.
+We send commands to the controller as a set of waypoints, i.e., discrete points (supposedly closed to one another) spread across the trajectory, often at a fixed interval equal to the controller's sampling time.
+The controller then has to regenerate trajectory segments between two consecutive waypoints, such that manipulator reaches the next waypoint within the fixed time interval while staying within joint limits, velocity limits, and acceleration limits.
+However, the controller does not really consider even collision avoidance or anything else

+### Prediction:
+We predict situations in over environment in order to able decision that will got you to the destination safely and efficiently
+For this project I've build colision detection, that predicts possible colision with two cars.

+### Behavior:

+Behavior plalner takes input :
+* map of the world,
+* route to the destination
+* prediction about what static and dynamic obstacles are likely to do

+Output : Suggested manevaur for the vehicle which the trajectory planner is responsible for reaching collision free, smooth and safe

 # Behavior Tree

 A Behavior Tree (BT) is a mathematical model of plan execution used in computer science, robotics, control systems and video games.
 They describe switchings between a finite set of tasks in a modular fashion.
 Their strength comes from their ability to create very complex tasks composed of simple tasks, without worrying how the simple tasks are implemented.
 BTs present some similarities to hierarchical state machines with the key difference that the main building block of a behavior is a task rather than a state.
 Its ease of human understanding make BTs less error prone and very popular in the game developer community.
 BTs have been shown to generalize several other control architectures.